pmcalabrese/pwa-preact/README.md

     npm run build

 ## Build and serve with http-server
-Build for production
+Build for production and serve on port 8080

     npm run build-serve

- ## Just serve with http-server
+ ## Just serve with http-server on port 8080
 Build for production

     npm run serve